whage/thesis/thesis.md

 Through types, we can add more meaning, a deeper, more solid structure.
 That structure aids us when we later change parts of the program or add new components to it.

-Type systems are the glue between mathematical logic and computer programs.
+The way I see it, type systems are the glue between mathematical logic and computer programs.
 They make it possible to prove that our programs behave correctly.
 Advanced, sophisticated type systems allow us to express a finer, more precise structure and thus more properties of our sofware may be proven by automated tools and more optimization may be carried out to improve performance.